sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 Development always happens on `main` and changes are cherry-picked onto release branch as necessary **with the approval of the release captain**.

-## Patch release process

-> As of Jan 31, 2022, the Delivery team still owns the release process hence the role of Release Captain, `us` in the process below is always refering to the Delivery team.
-However, this may change in the future when we transit to a rotation base Release Captain.

-### 1) Kickstart a patch release

-CE or the products team will start requesting a patch release by submitting a [patch release request].
-The patch release to [revert poor onboarding UX change] is a good example.

-Upon the Delivery team or the Release Captain receives the patch release request and we have decided to rollout a new patch release, the Release Captain should follow the instruction in the [patch release request] issue to kickstart the patch release process.

-The instruction is located at the bottom of the [patch release request].
-At a high level, it contains the following

-- Open a PR to update [release-config.jsonc] config file with the upcoming release information and merge the PR
-- Utilize the [Sourcegraph release tool] to initialize the next step

-### 2) Patch release tracking issue

-The [Sourcegraph release tool] creates a patch release tracking issue which contains a list of action items the Release Captain has to perform.
-[3.36.2 patch release tracking issue] is a good example.

-The Release Captain should review and follow the instruction in the patch release tracking release for next steps.
-At a high level

-#### 2.1) Cherry-pick patch commits from `main` into the release branch

-Wait for CI passes on the releas branches listed.

-#### 2.2) Rollout a release candiate build

-Wait for passes for the new rc tag build.

-#### 2.3) Tag the final patch release build

-Wait for CI passes for the new patch tag.

-#### 2.4) Initialize a batch change

-This will make neccessary code changes across multiple repositories.
-[3.36.2 release batch change](https://k8s.sgdev.org/organizations/sourcegraph/batch-changes/release-sourcegraph-3.36.2?visible=6) is a good example.

-Changesets from the release batch change have to be merged following a specific order.

-1. sourcegraph/deploy-sourcegraph-digitalocean
-1. sourcegraph/deploy-sourcegraph-aws
-1. sourcegraph/deploy-sourcegraph-docker
-1. sourcegraph/deploy-sourcegraph
-1. sourcegraph/about
-1. sourcegraph/sourcegraph

-Unless there's specific instruction in the changeset (Pull Request on GitHub), the Release Captain can merge them with confident provided that CI checks pass.

-The changeset against [sourcegraph/sourcegraph] requires some manual changes to the changelog.
-Follow the instruction in the Pull Request description.

-Special attention is required to the changeset against [sourcegraph/deploy-sourcegraph-docker].
-The changeset in [sourcegraph/deploy-sourcegraph-docker] also contains the release of our `pure-docker` deployment method and it is error prone (you need to manually resolved an expected merge conflict).
-Follow the instruction provided in the Pull Request description.

-#### 2.5) Wrapping up

-Follow the instruction from post-release in the patch release tracking issue to wrap up the patch release

-### 3) Revisit patch request issue

-Now it's a good time to go back to the original [patch release request] and close it.

 #### Example

 Here is an example git commit history: